wjzabs/d3bb/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Development Objectives

+create an angular v17 app which includes a d3 bubble chart. add a brush with the ability to replot just the brush selection. add x and y axes and labels. add drag and drop. add zoom capability. add tooltip showing data values on hover. make component view responsive to viewport size.